 Speaker Dennis Hastert got the reform ball rolling with a welcome and long overdue proposal to ban privately funded travel.
 So-called fact-finding trips to Caribbean enclaves and exclusive golf resorts have long been the preferred method of the likes of Abramoff to win over the likes of Robert Ney, an Ohio Republican susceptible to lobbying, to favored causes.
-These travel excursions are indefensible and should not restricted, as in the past, but prohibited entirely.

 The danger, however, is that the Republican leadership will do just that, pass a few other restrictions, and announce that lobbying has been reformed.
 Banning privately funded travel only scratches at the surface of a problem that is complicated and deep-rooted.

 The connection between lobbying and campaign fund-raising is a larger issue, as lobbyists are currently allowed to host fund-raisers for elected officials that raise dollars in six and seven figures.
 The officials are then far more beholden to the lobbyist than they would be if they had done no more than accept tickets and a plane trip to the Super Bowl.